colinl/node-red-contrib-influxdb-backup/README.md

 ## Outputs
 ### 1. Standard Output
 The standard output of the backup command.
 Multiple progress messages will be sent as the backup proceeds.
-This ouput is provided in case of problems, or to allow confirmation that the expected backup has been performed.
+This output is provided in case of problems, or to allow confirmation that the expected backup has been performed.

 ### 2. Standard Error
 The standard error output from the backup command, and error messages from other actions.
 There may be multiple error messages.